by the Little River Chamber of Commerce

 For a truly Southern taste, get the Fried Green Tomatoes and She Crab Soup.
 If that’s not your thing, then try their namesake sushi roll featuring shrimp tempura and crab.

-Then, stay here for a quiet afternoon with friends or look out for live music— there’s always an option close by.
+Then, stay here for a quiet afternoon with friends or look for live music— there’s always an option close by.

 If you need more excitement, head back down the stairs and board the Big “M” Casino, South Carolina’s only gambling cruise ship.